Donald Glover "in talks" to return as Lando Calrissian in new 'Star Wars' series

-Donald Glover has confirmed that Lucasfilm are discussing the possibility of a Lando Calrissian series for Disney+.
+Donald Glover has confirmed that Lucasfilm is discussing the possibility of a Lando Calrissian series for Disney+.

 The potential Star Wars series was first announced back in 2020, but further developments have yet to emerge.